Sefton libraries closure threat

 Campaigners have warned of "cultural vandalism" as libraries in Ainsdale, Aintree, Birkdale, Bootle, Churchtown, Crosby, Formby, Litherland and Orrell could face closure.

-Bill Millburn, of Sefton Council, said closure was one of three proposals.'No decisions'
+Bill Millburn, of Sefton Council, said closure was one of three proposals.

 They are: closing 10 libraries and leaving three open in Southport, Maghull and Netherton; closing seven buildings and creating five "township" libraries; or keeping all libraries open and reducing opening hours.